coletrumbo-ss/browser-extension/README.md

 - create a useful quiz from a Wikipedia article.
 - set site-specific css (hide sidebar in stackoverflow)
 - custom functions with highlighted text (read aloud, add question, add reference)
+- set rewards and actions, like bing, but something useful for yself, like an ongoing RPG, Thy Dungeonman